100 Ways to Help Others Even If You’re Not Rich

 - Never make fun of someone else’s misfortune.

-- Donate your kid’s old bikes to children who have to walk to school.
+- Donate your kid’s old bikes to children who must walk to school.

 - Practice compassion.
 Put yourself in other people’s shoes.